 I have not heard calling for the genocide for Jews on our campus.

-But you've heard chance for Intifada.
+But you've heard chants for Intifada.

-I've heard chance, which can be anti-Semitic depending on the context when calling for the elimination of the Jewish people.
+I've heard chance, which can be anti-Semitic depending on the context, when calling for the elimination of the Jewish people.

-So those would not be according to the MIT's code of conduct or rules.
+So those would not be according to the MIT's code of conduct or rules?

 Ms. McGill, at Penn, does calling for the genocide of Jews violate Penn's rules or code of conduct?